Why New Zealand vs Iceland?

 I made a trip to Iceland in 2018.
 At that time, it was a new destination for us at Down Under Endeavours, so I was intrigued by everything I had heard about this small island.
 Known for glaciers, geysers, and hot springs, it almost sounded like a mini New Zealand!
 My top reason for traveling to Iceland was to see the Northern Lights, but I was also interested in seeing how this destination would stack up to New Zealand, one of my favorite places in the world.

-The bottom line is Iceland is an amazing destination for your dream trip with your family or for a special occasion.
+The bottom line is both destinations are amazing for your dream trip with your family or for a special occasion.
+However, I did find several similarities between Iceland vs. New Zealand, but there were some key differences as well.

 Skalakot Icy Waterfall in Iceland